-The Company has Canadian foreign tax credits of \$11.1 million which may only be used to offset taxes payable, of which \$7.3 million has been recognized.
-The credits are due to expire between 2025 and 2032.
+The Company has Canadian foreign tax credits of \$11.4 million which may only be used to offset taxes payable, of which \$3.0 million has been recognized.
+The credits are due to expire between 2025 and 2033.

-The Company has United Kingdom foreign tax credits of \$7.9 million which have no expiry.
+The Company has United Kingdom foreign tax credits of \$9.2 million which have no expiry.
 No deferred tax asset has been recognized in respect of these foreign tax credits.

-The Company has United States foreign tax credits of \$148.5 million carried over from 2017.
+The Company has United States foreign tax credits of \$145.1 million carried over from 2017.
 No deferred tax asset has been recognized in respect of these foreign tax credits.

-Loss carry forwards and deductible temporary differences.
+Loss carry forwards and deductible temporary differences

-The Company has tax losses in Canada of \$81.2 million which will expire starting in 2038 for which a deferred tax asset of \$7.7 million has been recognized.
-The Company also has \$132.7 million of deductible temporary differences for which no deferred tax asset has been recognized.
+The Company has tax losses in Canada of \$90.5 million which will expire starting in 2038 for which a deferred tax asset of \$10.6 million has been recognized.
+The Company also has \$83.3 million of deductible temporary differences for which no deferred tax asset has been recognized.

-The Company has tax losses in the United Kingdom of \$130.5 million that can be carried forward indefinitely, subject to restrictions on their utilization.
+The Company has tax losses in the United Kingdom of \$125.1 million that can be carried forward indefinitely, subject to restrictions on their utilization.
 The use of the losses is limited to 50% of taxable income generated in a carry forward year.
-Notwithstanding, the Company will be entitled to a GBP 5.0 million annual allowance of unrestricted taxable income not subject to the 50% limitation.
-A deferred tax asset of \$32.6 million has been recognized in respect

-Telesat Corporation Notes to the 2022 Consolidated Financial Statements of the losses.
-The Company also has \$322.5 million of unused interest deductions in the United Kingdom that can be carried forward indefinitely and a deferred tax asset of \$9.0 million has been recognized in respect of these unused interest deductions.
+Notwithstanding, the Company will be entitled to a £5 million annual allowance of unrestricted taxable income not subject to the 50% limitation.
+A deferred tax asset of \$31.3 million has been recognized in respect of the losses.
+The Company also has \$329.6 million of unused interest deductions in the United Kingdom that can be carried forward indefinitely and a deferred tax asset of \$7.4 million has been recognized in respect of these unused interest deductions.